Remedy Cures for Pets and How the Cures Work

 One of the less dramatic problems is ticks and

 fleas.
 Both cats and dogs often suffer bites from ticks and fleas.

-annoying critters was suck through the skin, reaching the blood,
+critters was suck through the skin, reaching the blood, and continue

 How to remove ticks